 Amendments are considerable, most inconsequential.
-Certain amendments related to state agency rules, legislative mandates, and the High Velocity Hurricane Zone requirements in South Florida appear in the Florida codes.
+Certain amendments related to state agency rules, legislative mandates, and the High Velocity Hurricane Zone requirements in south Florida appear in the Florida codes.
 Under certain conditions local code amendments may be more restrictive than the state code, but these must be approved by the FBC.
-A primary amendment disadvantaging wood construction is a prohibition on Type III and V construction for Group E (schools).
+A primary amendment disadvantaging wood construction is a prohibition on Types III and V construction for Group E (schools).

 By action of the legislature prior to 2012, Florida-specific amendments were “sunset” by legislative mandate.
-Each new edition of the I-Codes became the base code going forward.
+Each new edition of the I-codes became the base code going forward.

 Florida House Bill 1021 became law in 2017 and it once again changed the process by which Florida codes are updated, removing the International Codes from being the base code in the updating process.
-The current Florida codes, which are based on the 2015 I-Codes, will remain the base code going forward indefinitely.
+The current Florida codes, which are based on the 2015 I-codes, will remain the base code going forward indefinitely.
 The Florida Building Commission has adopted a two-stage code update process to 1) bring forward updates from the most recent editions of the International Codes as desired, and 2) consider proposed state modifications submitted by any interested party.